ncsa/Delta_doc/docs/source/user_guide/architecture.rst

 File Systems
 ---------------

+.. warning::

+   Delta file systems (internal or external) **don't** have snapshots or backups **of any kind**.
+You are responsible for backing up your files.
+There is no mechanism to retrieve a file if you have removed it, or to recover an older version of any file or data.

 Users of Delta have access to three file systems at the time of system launch, a fourth relaxed-POSIX file system will be made available at a later date.

-.. warning::

-   No Delta file systems (internal or external) have snapshots or backups **of any kind**.
-You are on your own for backing up your files.
-There is no mechanism to retreive a file if you have removed it, or to recover an older version of any file or data.

 Delta (Internal)
 ~~~~~~~~~~~~~~~~~~~~~~